s-20/unnamed/AdjustmentPoints.md

 Adjustment Points can be spent at any time to make little changes to your character.
 You can even spend them in the middle of a session, if you like!

 In session, you should justify the expenditure in some way, even if it's just an offhand comment ("Yeah, I've been studying Nambian history in my spare time").
-Between sessions, you don't need to bother, but doing so might be worth a [Drama Die](DramaDice.md) to a generous GM.

 ### Bigger Purchases

-THis one is pretty self explanatory.
+This one is pretty self explanatory.
 You can hold onto Adjustment Points until you have enough to make the change you want to make.
 For example, if you have only 2 points, but you want to increase your Wound Threshold, you can save them until you get 8 more.

 ## Character Creation: What's Next

 At this stage in [Character Creation](CCSummary.md), you're more or less done.

-Finalize your [Wound Threshold](WoundThreshold) and any [Energy Pools](Energy.md) you might have, then fill in any quirks or peccadillos that help round out your character, and get ready to play!
+- Go over [The Core Rules](HBCore.md) or any other article you're not completely familiar with

-- You might be interested in [Advancement](Advancement.md) next.
+- You might be interested in [Advancement](Advancement.md) next
+- [Combat](Combat.md) might come in handy
-- Check the [Unnamed Index](UnnamedIndex.md) to review anything you missed.
+- Check the [Unnamed Index](UnnamedIndex.md) to review anything you missed